Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Underlying Models and Problem Setup

 \subsection{Challenges}

-The calculations culminating in \cref{fig:mixture-advantage} isolate the effect of the beam cross section (randomness in transverse spatial position, see \cref{fig:-pbmmodel}(c)) by ignoring both source shot noise and detector noise.
+The calculations culminating in \cref{fig:mixture-advantage} isolate the effect of the beam cross section (randomness in transverse spatial position, see \cref{fig:-pbmmodel}(c)) from the effects of source shot noise and detector noise.
 The remainder of the paper studies settings where ion incidences are random in time (see \cref{fig:-pbmmodel}(b)), with the aims of (i) finding theoretical limits of gains analogous to the gap in \cref{fig:mixture-advantage}; and (ii) developing and demonstrating estimation methods.
 The processing of experimental data in \cref{sec:experimental} will include rudimentary consideration of detector noise.

 Recall from \cref{subsec:beam_sample_models} that the number of incident ions in a fixed dwell time is a random quantity $M$.
 As reviewed in \cref{subsec:measurement-models}---even in the absence of detector noise---the effect of source shot noise in classical SE imaging is for the sum of SE counts $Y = \sum_{i=1}^M X_i$ to be observed rather than the collection $\{X_1,\,X_2,\,\ldots,\,X_M\}$.
 We will extend some previous results on the greater information content in $\{X_1,\,X_2,\,\ldots,\,X_M\}$ than in $Y$ for the mixture distribution of $X$ in \eqref{eq:X-distribution-two-component}.